 4. The School

-Children spend most of the time in school after home.
+Children spend most of their time in school after home.
 It is the secondary agency of socialization.

 According to Henslin, schools are the agents responsible for socializing groups of children and young people on specific skills and values in society.
 The school system has become the glue that holds society together.

-The school system manages to maintain and perpetuate the status quo because most of the people who work in it are agents in its service and may not even be aware of how power is exercised on its behalf, as it was exercised over them, and they either confined to it or in their rebellion are exercising it as it was exercised over them.
+The school system manages to maintain and perpetuate the status quo because most of the people who work in it are agents in its service and may not even be aware of how power is exercised on its behalf, as it was exercised over them.
+They either confined to it or in their rebellion are exercising it as it was exercised over them.

-While working, the individual enters into relations of cooperation, involving specialization of tasks and at the same time learns the nature of class divisions.
+While working, the individual enters into relations of cooperation, involving the specialization of tasks, and at the same time learns the nature of class divisions.
 Work, for him, is a source of income but at the same time, it gives identity and status within society as a whole.